Skip to content

 We check coverage across the whole lecture

 Long lectures can lose important later sections in weaker systems.
-Synlecto checks lecture coverage across the session so a guide is not treated as complete if major later material is missing or underrepresented.
+Synlecto checks lecture coverage across the session so a guide is not given the strongest label if major later material is missing or underrepresented.

 Step 4